Disabled Students' Allowances (DSA)

 The assessment has to be completed by an independent Assessment Centre, you can find a full list of all of the accredited assessment centres in the UK on the NNAC Website.

 Following your Needs Assessment you will receive a report detailing the recommendations that have been made to support you.
-If you gave your consent, Student Services will also receive a copy of this.
+If you gave your consent, Student Life will also receive a copy of this.

 When we receive your report we will invite you in to meet with us to make sure that you are happy with the arrangements and to ensure that they are in place.